ilmhubca/coding-for-beginners-2024/docs/_topics/0250-operators.md

 3. `C16` Write a program that takes input a number and prints `Yes` if the number is a multiple of 3 and 5, otherwise print `No`.

+4. Build a simple calculator that takes input two numbers and an operator (`+`, `-`, `*`, `/`) and prints the result.

+5. Write a program that takes input three numbers and prints the largest and smallest among them.